vishvam12a/vishvam12a/README.md

 🔍 I'm a cybersecurity practitioner passionate about understanding the adversary’s mindset.
 I specialize in identifying vulnerabilities, building secure systems, and automating security tasks using Python and other tools.
 My projects often explore OSINT, penetration testing, and malware triage.

 🚀 Currently focusing on:
-- Network security and packet analysis
+- Network security and analysis
 - Threat intelligence and malware research
 - Building ethical hacking tools and CTF challenges
 - Staying sharp with hands-on labs and write-ups